pthalin/geeetech_a20m_modded/README.md

 # Geeetech A20M Modded

 I had a ton of problems with my Geeetech A20M when printing PETG.
 Bad quality prints, Fillamnt stick on the nozzle, Hotend clogs, Print not sticking to build plate, and so on.
 Therefore I decide to rebuild it to better fit my needs.
 After these changes it feels like a whole new printer!
-This is not a complet guide to make these chnages but if you are a tinker it should be enough.
+This is not a complet guide but if you are a tinker it should be enough.
 I you like this feel free to use the sponsored links below to support me!

 <img height="150" src="Images/test_print.jpg">